The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: From configurations to cacti

-\begin{rmk} \begin{itemize} \item We remark that nested trees appeared in two different ways.
+where the operadic structure on the right hand side is given by grafting of nested trees with labels. \end{thm}

+Another name for $\{\overline{N}_k(\widetilde{\mathrm{Cact}})\}_{k\geq 1}$ is the Boardman-Vogt resolution/W-construction \cite{BV} of the topological operad $\widetilde{\mathrm{Cact}}$.
+In other words, Theorem \autoref{thm:FM homeomorphic to compactified nested tree of weighted cacti} establishes the weighted Fulton-MacPherson operad as the W-construction of weighted cacti.
+Roughly speaking, the forward map in Theorem \autoref{thm:FM homeomorphic to compactified nested tree of weighted cacti} is obtained by `grafting together' instances of Lemma \autoref{thm:homeo between FM' and nested trees of weighted cacti} along a nested tree that represents a stratum of the Fulton-MacPherson space, whilst suitably rotating the basepoints of cacti on the nested tree (see Remark \autoref{thm:subtle rotations needed to prove FM = W(weighted cacti)} for a technical subtlety); see Figure \ref{fig:from_FM_to_compactified_nested_trees}. \\ \begin{rmk} \begin{itemize} \item We remark that nested trees appeared in two different ways.
 On one hand, the strata of the Fulton-MacPherson space $FM(k)$ corresponds to $\mathcal{S}\in N_k$; on the other hand, the open stratum $FM'(k)$ further decomposes (up to taking product with $\mathcal{P}$) into a nested tree of cacti. \item There is a subtlety in constructing the isomorphism of Theorem \autoref{thm:FM homeomorphic to compactified nested tree of weighted cacti}: as the basepoints of cacti are rotated (this is to ensure continuity), the map depicted in Figure \ref{fig:from_FM_to_compactified_nested_trees} does not respect operadic structures (which recall, is given by grafting together nested trees).
 This is resolved in \cite[Section 7]{Sal1} by a technical argument that crucially relies on an isomorphism of topological operads $FM\cong WFM$ \cite{Sal3}. \end{itemize} \end{rmk}